 This was a single-arm, compassionate use study with 30 patients for leronlimab combined with a treatment of Physician's Choice ("TPC") in patients with CCR5+ mTNBC.
 Leronlimab was administered subcutaneously as a weekly dose of 350 mg until disease progression or intolerable toxicity.
-Based on our success in the Phase 1b/2 mTNBC trial with 350 mg dose, we were able to transition the compassionate use patients to 525 mg dose.
-TPC is defined as one of the following single-agent chemotherapy drugs administrated according to local practice: eribulin, gencitabine, capecitabine, paclitaxel, nab-paclitaxel, vinorelbine, ixabepilone, or carboplatin.
-In this study, patients were evaluated for tumor response approximately every three (3) months or according to the institution's standard practice by CT, PET/CT or MRI with contrast (per treating investigator's discretion) using the same method as at baseline.
+Based on our success in the Phase 1b2 mTNBC trial with 350 mg dose, we were able to transition the compassionate use patients to 525 mg dose.
+TPC is defined as one of the following single-agent chemotherapy drugs administrated according to local practice: eribulin, geneticablen, expeditable, hap-aclitaxel, involved phase patients, the proceeding to the compassionate use patients to 525 mg dose.
+TPC is defined as one of tumor response approximately every three (3) months or according to the institution's standard practice by CT, PET/CT or MRI with contrast (per treating investigator's discretion) using the same method as at baseline.
 This trial is no longer active.